-Likewise, palms may be grown in pots outside during the summer if you reside in a cooler region.
+Similarly, keep the plant away from drafts and cold sources like single-paned windows.
 Water whenever the soil partially dries in a sunny place in your garden or patio.

 Because Cat Palms are tropical plants, they require at least 50% humidity to grow.

 Here are a few ideas to increase the humidity for the betterment of the plant:

-5. Soil Mix
+3. Soil Mix & Fertililzation

 Cat palms, sometimes known as cataract palms, require a light, quick-draining potting mix.
-A blend of potting soil, peat moss, and perlite is great for these low-maintenance cat palms.
+A blend of potting soil, peat moss, and perlite is great for these low-maintenance Cat Palm s.

 - 3 parts African violets soil mix to 1 part garden loam